 A Refit Without Any Cost Restrictions

-Sixteen years later in 2007 when no one could imagine that such a ship could transform in a luxurious vessel, a miracle happened.
-The La Sultana Group bought the yacht and decided to run a refit without any restrictions of the costs.
-This multi-million refit took place on the coasts of Morocco.
-The number of hours spent on the works done is reported to be around a 1 200 000, this taking seven years.
-To transform a ferry ship to a luxurious yachts takes a lot.
+Sixteen years later in 2007 when no one could imagine that such a ship could transform into a luxurious vessel, a miracle happened.
+The La Sultana Group bought the yacht and decided to run a refit without any restrictions of cost.
+This multi-million dollar refit took place on the coast of Morocco.
+The number of time spent on the work done is reported to be around seven years.
+To transform a ferry ship to a luxurious yacht takes a lot of work.
 However, the results are stunning and totally worth the expense.

 From Cold War to Modern Times

-During the repairs and reconstruction a variety of devices associated with the Cold War were found; this including long range antennas, a detector for submarines, an aluminum insulation throughout the whole ship preventing the catch of the ship’s communication, thick wires and a variety of other objects reminding her history of a spy ship.
-The whole wire system was changed with new one.
+During the repairs and reconstruction a variety of devices associated with the Cold War were found; this included long-range antennas, a detector for submarines, an aluminum insulation throughout the whole ship preventing the revealing of the ship’s communication, thick wires and a variety of other objects reminiscent of her history as a spy ship.
+The entire wiring system was changed.
 The cabins for 102 passengers were removed which was one of the most difficult transformations on the process.
-The repair works have been conducted by a team of naval architects and specialist from RINA.
-She was equipped with brand new Mitsubishi engine of 1060HP and four generators, the propeller was kept the same and today she can reach top speed of 13 knots and cruising speed of 11 knots.
-The vessel has a range of more than 5000 nm.
-The navigational equipment has been also updated with modern technology devices.
+The repair work had been conducted by a team of naval architects and specialist from RINA.
+She was equipped with brand new Mitsubishi engine of 1060HP and four generators; the propeller was kept the same and today she can reach top speed of 13 knots and cruising speed of 11 knots.
+The vessel has a range of more than 5,000 nautical miles.
+The navigational equipment has been also updated with modern technology.
 To improve stability, a huge keel was installed to avoid the integration of dynamic stabilization.
 The list of technical improvements goes on and on.

-As an investment of La Sultana Group, Aji Petri was renamed to LA SULTANA which name is kept until today and definitely suits this luxury motor yacht.
-After the total makeover of this classic gentleman’s yacht, the interior has been converted into a display of the fascinating craftsmen’s work of the Moroccan using a combination of woods from the Atlas mountains such as mahogany, cherry wood and cedars, Brazilian cheery and wood from their tropical forests, marble and onyx, silk and velvets.
+As an investment of La Sultana Group, Aji Petri was renamed to LA SULTANA which definitely suits this luxury motor yacht.
+After the total makeover of this classic gentleman’s yacht, the interior has been converted into a display of the fascinating craftsmen’s work of the Moroccan people using a combination of woods from the Atlas mountains such as mahogany, cherry wood and cedar, Brazilian cherry and wood from their tropical forests, marble and onyx, silk and velvet.
 A variety of artwork masterpieces could be seen on board by Jilali Gharbaoui and Edouard Edy-Legrand.

 Luxury and Entertainment

-LA SULTANA doesn’t have 40 cabins any more, but only seven with the owners’ suit on the upper deck offering 66 square meters, glamourous views to the bow and the horizon, 2 Deluxe Suites on the main deck and four guest cabins on the lower-deck.
-All of them with their own charismatic interiors and glamour.
+LA SULTANA doesn’t have 40 cabins any more, but only seven with the owners’ suite on the upper deck offering 66 square meters, glamourous views to the bow and the horizon, 2 deluxe suites on the main deck and four guest cabins on the lower deck, each with their own charismatic interiors and glamour.
 The central staircase is one of the most beautiful ones you could see on board a yacht today.
-The interior throughout LA SULTANA is heavy and balanced at the same time, a fascinating combination of art deco and oriental style evoking the idea of luxurious liners back in the days when only the richest of the richest could afford such ship/yacht experience.
-The dining areas, the staterooms, the saloons, all gathering areas, the original port holes are a reflection of a different epoch when traveling was romantic and exotic.
-However, every luxurious motor yacht today features a variety of additional entertainment opportunities on board and LA SULTANA doesn’t leave behind.
-This once spy ship offers a marina Beach Club, helipad, swimming pool, Hammam, Jacuzzi, long list of water toys and even a Mini – Moke jeep for activities on land.
-The yacht has three tenders – examples of limited editions.
+The interior throughout LA SULTANA is heavy and balanced at the same time, a fascinating combination of art deco and oriental style evoking the idea of luxurious liners back in the days when only the richest of the rich could afford such a yacht experience.
+The dining areas, the staterooms, the saloons, all gathering areas, the original port holes are a reflection of a different time when traveling was romantic and exotic.
+However, every luxurious motor yacht today features a variety of additional entertainment opportunities on board and LA SULTANA doesn’t disappoint.
+This once spy ship offers a beach club, helipad, swimming pool, hammam, Jacuzzi, a long list of water toys and even a Mini – Moke jeep for activities on land.
+The yacht even has three tenders.
 Even though the vessel was thoroughly refurbished, the designers left some pieces of equipment from the old days to keep that melancholic feeling of a historic ship.
-One of these devices is the chadburn telegraph which is in Bulgarian language and has the initials of the Bulgarian Marine Fleet).
-To achieve the perfect blend of tradition and modernity and to get back the elegant classic silhouette, the masts were installed back on their place.
+One of these devices is the chadburn telegraph which is in Bulgarian and has the initials of the Bulgarian Marine Fleet.
+To achieve the perfect blend of tradition and modernity and to get back the elegant classic silhouette, the masts were installed back in place.

 You can learn more about LA SULTANA from the Camper and Nicholsons.